 - 4.1 All Scottish Councils participate in the Local Government Benchmarking Framework (LGBF) which is managed and produced by the Improvement Service (IS).
-The purpose of the LGBF is to improve performance through Benchmarking and sharing good practice between councils. - 4.2 The Framework consists of 94 indicators that are collected through various means during the year.
+The purpose of the LGBF is to improve performance through Benchmarking and sharing good practice between councils. - 4.2 The Framework consists of 81 indicators that are collected through various means during the year.
 For example directly to the IS, CIPFA, the Scottish Government or the Scottish Household Survey (SHS).
-Many of the indicators have data from 2010/11. - 4.3 In the past the LGBF has been widely criticised for using measures that many councils felt were not relevant, or the SHS size was too small a sample.
+Many of the indicators have data from 2010/11. - 4.3 In the past the LGBF has been criticised for using measures that many councils felt were not relevant, or the SHS size was too small a sample.
 Work is ongoing to improve and strengthen the measures to support a more strategic use of the LGBF and be more outcome focused.

 - 4.4 The LGBF is a key element of our Performance and Improvement Framework (PIF).
-The PIF enables the Council to deliver its statutory duty to 'make arrangements to secure Best Value (continuous improvement in the performance of functions)' as required by the Local Government in Scotland Act 2003.
-The use of the LGBF is also a key element in the current round of Best Value3 audits. - 4.5 Some of the indicators in the LGBF are used strategically in our Service Plans and Scorecards while others are used operationally for Benchmarking. - 4.6 The LGBF uses a rank structure to illustrate performance, from 1st to 32nd with the Scotland average also shown.
+The PIF enables the Council to deliver its statutory duty to 'make arrangements to secure Best Value (continuous improvement in the performance of functions)' as required by the Local Government in Scotland Act 2003. - 4.5 Some of the indicators in the LGBF are used strategically in our Service Plans and Scorecards while others are used operationally for Benchmarking. - 4.6 The LGBF uses a rank structure to illustrate performance, from 1st to 32nd with the Scotland average also shown.
 The rank structure should be used in context of the actual performance.
 For example our performance may have improved but our rank position has worsen this is because other Councils have also improved.

 With this in mind, rather than simply analyse the data Heads of Service have added commentary that helps us 'Tell Our Story'.
 This also helps put into perspective some of the challenges and achievements that have occurred.
-The 'Looking Forward' section contains additional commentary by Heads of Service and explains any improvements that have been identified in the process.
+The 'Looking Forward - Expected Impact On Indicator' section contains additional commentary by Heads of Service and explains any improvements that have been identified in the process.